smarthotelrate-io/HotelClean/README.md

 ## The API

 [The API](https://github.com/smarthotelrate-io/HotelClean/tree/master/clean-hotel-api) communicates witha 3rd party provider of the raw cleaning data for a hotel property.
-Our API add GDS data on top, so that it have a address details, GDS codes etc as part of the cleaning data and as such can be used in a corporate travel envrionment.
+Our API add GDS data on top, so that it have a address details, GDS codes etc as part of the cleaning data and as such can be used in a corporate travel environment.

 ## The example UI